 Should research track faculty (research assistant professor, assistant research scientist) choose to submit a dossier for promotion cycle prior to their mandatory review, and if after the Executive Committee review, a positive/supportive recommendation is rendered, the candidate's dossier along with a positive/supportive recommendation will be advanced for university level review.
 However, if after Executive Committee review, a negative/non-supportive recommendation is rendered, a negative vote will be recorded in the meeting minutes.
 The Dean may offer the faculty candidate the option to withdraw their dossier and to resubmit it at the time of their mandatory review.
 If offered and accepted, the dossier will not be forward to the Vice President for Research/Provost Office for university level review.
 However, if there is no offer for second review or if candidate refuses to withdraw their dossier (if offered), then the dossier along with a negative recommendation will be forwarded to the Vice President for Research/Provost Office for review.
+If after university level review, a negative/non-supportive and to resubmit be forwarded to the Vice President for Research/Provost Office for review.
 If after university level review, a negative/non-supportive recommendation is rendered, the school will follow the processes of The University of Michigan Office of Research (UMOR).
-The school promotion process for research track faculty aligns with that of UMOR. https://research.umich.edu/researchresources/research-faculty-affairs/.
+The school promotion process for research track faculty aligns with that of UMOR. https://research.umich.edu/research-resources/research-faculty-affairs/.